KYIV BLOG: Pragmatic appeasement vs doing what is right

 On the other side of the debate is that Ukraine is not being “overoptimistic” about its chances of winning, just that it has no other choice.

 “Ukraine winning the war with Russia isn’t “unrealistic” or even “[un]likely”.
-If we want the world to be anything like what we know it to be, then Ukraine winning is the only option,” the Kyiv Independent said in an editorial this morning.
+If we want the world to be anything like what we know it to be, then Ukraine winning is the only option,” the Kyiv Independent said in an editorial.

 And it is a good point.
-European Commission President Ursula Von der Leyen gave a speech in Davos too yesterday, and she clearly is of this opinion: “Our entire world view is being challenged.”
+European Commission President Ursula Von der Leyen gave a speech in Davos too, and she clearly is of this opinion: “Our entire world view is being challenged.”
 She is right, of course, and so if we really do want to build a new values-based world order it is important that Russia is defeated.

 Basically it boils down to a row between the pragmatists and the idealists.